mjggibson4/Practical2/Finalised/Troubleshooting.md

 * The parameters defining the number of bacteria and elevation must be positive integers

 <br/>
-These check have been thoughly tested and this can be seen here XXXX.
+These check have been thoughly tested and this can be seen [here](https://github.com/mjggibson4/Practical2/blob/master/Finalised/ParameterValidation.xlsx "").
 Incorrect values will result in one of the following three error messages being displayed.

 ### Errror Message 1: